• Skip to main content

 Because a plain cheesecake is essentially a blank canvas, there are plenty of ways to decorate a 4 inch cheesecake.

-My top two favorites are my homemade strawberry sauce and cherry pie filling.
+My top two favorites are my strawberry sauce and cherry pie filling.

 I bought canned cherry pie filling because it’s not cherry season, but you can certainly make homemade cherry pie filling if it is.